loyjoy/welcome/help/settings/account.md

 # My account

-## Log in - no password needed
+When logging in, no password is required.
+Passwords are insecure and users often forget them.
-If you log in, you enter your email address, but you don’t have to enter your password.
-We did get rid of passwords, because they are insecure and forgettable and it’s just a hassle.
-Instead you will get an email with a magic link, which is valid for 10 minutes and if you click on it, you’re logged in to the LoyJoy platform.
-This is as secure as your email account is.
+Instead, there are two ways to log in to LoyJoy:

-## Add security key
+1. Via a magic link, which is sent to the user's email address for login and is valid for 10 minutes.
-But we strongly suggest security keys, which are even more secure.
-The keys cost around 20 $ and you just put them into your USB-port.
-Persons without this key can’t log into your platform account.
+2. By using a security key!
+This is currently the most secure login option available and is strongly recommended.
+Keys are available in retail for about 20 Euro and can also be used to secure e.g. Google and Facebook accounts (extended security).

-If you have a fingerprint reader on your device (e.g. your Laptop) you can also use that as a security key, but keep in mind to have 2 keys if you have to switch your device for example.
+The key function can also be placed on the fingerprint scanner of your laptop and is then even more convenient.

-To add a USB security key or a fingerprint security key, just click on ‚Add security key‘ and select one of the possibilities.
+To add a USB security key or a fingerprint security key, just click on "Add security key" and follow the instructions.

-You can see your Log-in data in the lower part, including your role in the project.
+At the bottom you will see your personal login data, including your role in the project.